 What if an employee doesn’t use sick days?

 Make it clear in your policy that unused sick leave days cannot be carried over to the next calendar year.

 What are the notice requirements for taking sick days in Ontario?

-Employees are required to inform their employers that they are taking a sick day or days, usually before starting the leave.
-If for some reason, the employee is unable to inform the employer in advance, they must do so at the earliest possible.
+Employees must inform their employers that they are taking a sick day or days, usually before starting the leave.
+If for some reason, the employee is unable to notify the employer in advance, they must do so at the earliest possible.